Applicants Schools Enterprise Media About Find a course Apply

 Career opportunities

-Legal practitioner; legal counsel in banking and finance, government sector, media and corporations; academic; journalist; politician; a variety of roles in advertising, journalism, film and television production, project management, public relations, publishing and radio production.
+Solicitor, Barrister, in-house legal counsel in banking and finance, government sector, media and corporations; judge’s associate and research assistant; academic; journalist; politician; a variety of roles in advertising, consumer research, copywriting, consulting, corporate and digital media, freelance writing, journalism, film and television production, media and communications, public relations.

 Professional recognition